-Domestic Violence Awareness Month Event - Center of Hope also partnered with the Office of Title IX Domestic mark Violence to Awareness Month in October, In a tabling event on October 13. community members were invited to sign a pledge to prevent domestic violence, paint one fingernail to show solidarity with survivors, and make a sign about the #1thing they will do to prevent violence domestic in community.
-66 students, plus a variety of faculty and staff members, visited the table.
+Domestic Violence Awareness Month Event - Center of Hope partnered with the Office of Title IX to mark Domestic Violence Awareness Month in October.
+In a tabling event on October 5, community members were invited to sign a pledge to prevent domestic violence, paint one fingernail to show solidarity with survivors, and make a sign about the #1thing they will do to prevent domestic violence in our community.
+63 students, plus a variety of faculty and staff members, visited the table.